ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab13.md

 	![](./images/pots/msghub/lab13/image56.png)

-	If you FireFox warns you of a security risk, click *Advanced* then *Accept the risk and continue*.
-If you are ask to sign in, click the password field then click *Log in*.
+	If FireFox warns you of a security risk, click *Advanced* then *Accept the risk and continue*.
+If you are asked to sign in, click the password field then click *Log in*.
+On the next screen click *Allow selected permissions*.
 Hover over the *Dashboards* icon and select *Manage*.

 	![](./images/pots/msghub/lab13/image57.png)

 1. 1.
 A list of dashboards is displayed.
 Select the *Kubernetes / Compute Resources / Namespace (Workloads)* dashboard.